laravel-china/laravel-docs/mail.md

     }

 <a name="writing-markdown-messages"></a>
-### 编写 Markdown 格式的消息
+### Writing Markdown Messages

-Markdown mailables 使用 Blade 组件和 Markdown 语法的组合，允许你轻松地构建邮件消息，同时利用 Laravel 的预制组件。
+Markdown mailables use a combination of Blade components and Markdown syntax which allow you to easily construct mail messages while leveraging Laravel's pre-crafted components:

     @component('mail::message')
     # Order Shipped